Getting Started

 You'll find an introduction to DayBack and step-by-step instructions here: Integrating DayBack for FileMaker.

-Getting Started with Google Calendar
+Getting Started with Google Calendar or MS365

 As soon as you give DayBack permission to see your Google Calendars, DayBack will show each of your calendars in the left-hand sidebar and you're ready to go.
-DayBack adds a resource and status field to Google so you can start categorizing events and making sense of your busiest calendars.
+DayBack adds a resource and status field to your Google Calendars so you can start categorizing events and making sense of your busiest calendars.

-Resources: scheduling your people, rooms, trucks, or other assets that are often over-scheduled
+- Schedule your people, rooms, trucks, or other assets that are often over-scheduled

-Custom fields: add fields to Google Calendar for filtering or reporting
+- Add fields to Google Calendar for filtering or reporting

-Going further, you may want your own buttons to the calendar, change its appearance, and publish schedules to folks that aren't DayBack users.
 While Google lets you share whole calendars, DayBack's sharing lets you share just a portion of a calendar and then set that share to expire.
 More here: sharing.

 Getting Started with FileMaker Server CWP

-This is the integration you'd use prior to FileMaker 19 if you wanted to use DayBack in WebDirect.(Check this out for the new DayBack for FileMaker 19.)
+Here is the integration you'd use for versions prior to FileMaker 19 if you wanted to use DayBack in WebDirect.
+For the new DayBack for FileMaker 19, check out this article.